Returning to Schooling from home – Frequently Asked Questions

-We hope we can answer some of your questions about returning to school this term.
+We hope we can answer some of your questions about returning to school in term 4.
 We thank you for your patience, and know that it can be a difficult juggle at this time.

 We encourage you to focus on your child’s wellbeing first and foremost, and will continue to keep you updated.
 Please be sure to read through all the questions and our responses.

 By now all teachers have sent out emails to their classes, advising the process for this term.
-Online and remote learning will operate the same as remote learning in Term 2, so we will have:
+Online and remote learning will operate the same as remote learning in Terms 2 and 3, so we will have:

 Who is allowed to go to school?